Over 4,275 delegates. 46 events since 2002

-On 19-20 June 2017 we stage the 8th edition of this excellent event - this year, within the C4IR Series with themes of flexibility, security and automation; top speakers are already booked, e.g. Arrowhead, UK Power Networks, RWE, BEIS formerly DECC and Ofgem and the event is sponsored by UtilityWise and CIR.
+On 19-20 June 2017 we stage the 8th edition of this excellent event - this year, within the C4IR Series with themes of flexibility, security and automation; top speakers are already booked, e.g. Arrowhead, UK Power Networks, RWE, BEIS formerly DECC and Ofgem and the event is sponsored by UtilityWise, NERA, Sentec and C4IR.
 We bring together leaders in grids and power innovation and projects.
-Booking is already available for places, exhibition stands and sponsorship.
+Booking is up and running for places, exhibition stands and sponsorship.

-We meet for the 15th year anniversary of the HVM Conference that was founded in 2002!
-The 4th New Materials and Graphene Conference follows on the next day 3 November is co-located with the HVM Conference anniversary.
-We covered many aspects of industry40, 4IR, factory of the future technology and processes at HVM and we cover new materials including graphene and business on 3 November 2017, there is also an inspirational prior executive briefing day and a social dinner at a traditional college in Cambridge on evening of 2 November 2017.
+On 2-3 November 2017, we meet for the 15th year anniversary of the HVM Conference that was founded in 2002(!) and the 4th New Materials and Graphene Business Conference which takes place on the 2 November and is co-located with the HVM Conference Anniversary Business Conference on 3 November.
+There are also executive briefing masterclasses running in parallel over the same two days at the same venue.
+During Day 1 Graphene and New Materials business conference there is the HVM Masterclass in a parallel stream.
+And during Day 2 for the HVM Business Conference, there is the New Materials Masterclass in a parallel stream.
+We cover new materials including graphene as industry40 enablers on 2 November 2017.
+We cover many aspects of productivity gains, industry40, 4IR, factory of the future technology and processes at HVM on 3 November.
+There is also a prior event dinner networking at King’s College, Cambridge on evening of 2 November 2017.
 Booking is already available for places, exhibition stands and sponsorship.

 A high level gathering of 24 executives and thought-leaders met at King’s College to discuss over an evening, a pleasant roundtable dinner and a full day totalling 4 talks and 1 panel, the emergence of growth areas for smart homes around assisted living, energy management and security, how these would benefit consumers and how they could be monetised.